Time of Troubles: Polish and Swedish intervention

 Popular discontent had increased by early 1611, and many sought to end the Polish occupation.
 Polish and German mercenaries suppressed riots in Moscow from 19 to 21 March 1611, massacring 7,000 people and setting the city on fire.
-The Polish commander Gosiewski had ordered the outer city burned, giving time for the Poles to stop the Muscovite uprising, and attacks of the "national militia," when Prince Pozharskii was seriously wounded.
-According to Dunning, "In that bloody work they were actively assisted by Mikhail G. Saltykov, members of the council of seven (especially Fedor Mstislavskii, Fedor Sheremetev, and Ivan Romanov), other nobles, and rich merchants who greatly feared their own countrymen and knew what fate awaited them if the insurgents were successful."
+The Polish commander Gosiewski had ordered the outer city burned, giving time for the Poles to stop the Muscovite uprising, and attacks of the "national militia", when Prince Pozharskii was seriously wounded.
+According to Dunning, "In that bloody work they were actively assisted by Mikhail G. Saltykov, members of the council of seven (especially Fedor Mstislavsky, Fedor Sheremetev, and Ivan Romanov), other nobles, and rich merchants who greatly feared their own countrymen and knew what fate awaited them if the insurgents were successful."
 The Polish occupation was now reduced to the Kremlin and Kitaigorod, which the Poles looted.

 In the spring of 1611, the national militia was led by Prokofi Liapunov, and the Cossack leaders Dmitrii Trubetskoi and Ivan Zarutskii.
 On 22 July 1611 however, Liapunov was killed in a dispute with the Cossacks.
 Zarutskii became the militia leader, and he effectively stopped the summer offensive of Jan Karol Chodkiewicz.

 False Dmitry III first appeared in Novgorod, then in Ivangorod on 23 March 1611.
 On 4 December 1611, this third false Dmitry arrived in Pskov.
 On 2 March 1612, a large number of Cossacks declared for the new false Dmitry.
 Yet Zarutskii viewed this new Dmitry as a threat, and organized his capture on 20 May 1612, and eventually had him hanged.

 In the fall of 1611, Kuzma Minin, a butcher from Nizhny Novgorod, collected taxes from the populace, monasteries and crown peasant villages to fund a second militia (Второе народное ополчение).
 Minin recruited Prince Dmitry Pozharsky to lead them.
-Iaroslavl became the headquarters of the growing militia, and seat of the new provisional government.
+Yaroslavl became the headquarters of the growing militia, and seat of the new provisional government.
 In June 1612, Pozharskii secured a truce with Sweden, allowing his army to advance upon Moscow, arriving there on 28 July 1612.
 Zarutski fled to Kolomna, with Marina, Ivan, and a few Cossacks.